hseip/BASE-dev-env/web01/html.md

 # HTML exercises

+We use Google Chrome as a browser for development.
+If it is not already your default browser set it in the Chrome Settings.

 From your home directory create a new directory named: BASE Open VSCode
 Open the BASE folder using the File menu